Compliance Monitor, Registration

 - statistics relating to the registration department’s KPIs

-- generating weekly reports and reviewing responses provided by registrants to determine whether additional information is required
+- generate weekly reports and reviewing responses provided by registrants to determine whether additional information is required

-- corresponding with registrants via mail, email and telephone to obtain specific details and to advise them of College Bylaws and policies
+- correspond with registrants via mail, email and telephone to obtain specific details and to advise them of College Bylaws and policies

-- notifying registrants of penalties and status changes imposed due to non-completion of form
+- notify registrants of penalties and status changes imposed due to non-completion of form

 - audit registration files to ensure compliance with legislation, Bylaws and policies

 - ensure file errors are corrected in a timely and accurate manner

 - provide recommendations and implementation oversight of any policy and process changes to increase accuracy